evantahler/PHP-DAVE-API/readme.markdown

 To see how simple it is to handle basic actions, this package comes with a basic user system included.
 Look in /Actions to see the logic behind adding, editing, viewing, and deleting users.
 This includes logging in.

 The DAVE API defines a single access point and accepts GET, POST, or COOKIE input.
-You define "Action"s that handle the input, such as "AddUser?" or "GeoLocate?".
+You define "Action's" that handle the input, such as "AddUser" or "GeoLocate".
 The DAVE API is NOT traditionally "RESTful", in that it does not use the normal verbs (Get, Put, etc).
-This was chosen to make it as simple as possible for devices/users to access the functions, including low-level embedded devices that may not have access to more than loading a remote URL.
+This was chosen to make it as simple as possible for devices/users to access the functions, including low-level embedded devices which may have trouble with all the HTTP verbs.

 The DAVE API understands 2 types of security methodology.
 "Public" actions can be called by anyone, and then can implement optional user-based security (checking userIDs and PasswordHashes?).
 Optionally, certain Actions can be defined as "Private", and will require a defined developer to authenticate with every request.
 This requires your developers to provide an MD5 hash of their APIKey and private DeveloperID to authenticate with.
 You can mix private and public actions.